ioos/ckanext-ioos-theme/README.md

 # catalog-ckan

 The IOOS Catalog CKAN extension.
-For directions on how to build using Docker, please consult the README
+For directions on how to build using Docker, please consult the README on https://github.com/ioos/catalog-docker-base

 ## Features